Jonas Neubauer: Death and legacy

 Neubauer died from a sudden medical emergency on January 5, 2021, at age 39.
 He had collapsed and never regained consciousness.
 His death was announced four days later on all of his social media pages.
 On April 2, 2021, the cause of death was diagnosed as "sudden cardiac death from cardiac arrhythmia of undetermined [cause]".

 After Neubauer's death, the Classic Tetris World Championship trophy was renamed the Jonas Neubauer Memorial Trophy, and it was redesigned as a golden J-tetromino (representing "J" for "Jonas").
-A quote from a 2018 interview of Jonas is engraved on the trophy: “If you’re a high visibility player, it’s on you to move the community in a positive direction”.
+A quote from a 2018 interview of Jonas is engraved on the trophy: "If you're a high visibility player, it's on you to move the community in a positive direction".

-In 2024, The Classic Tetris World Championship was relocated from Portland, Oregon, to Pasadena, California.
-Portland Retro Gaming Expo, an annual event which had previously hosted the championship from 2012 to 2023, instead inaugurated a Classic Tetris tournament on 28 September, 2024, dubbed "The Jonas Neubauer Cup" in his memory.
-In contrast to the CTWC's ruleset, the Cup is considered North America's premier DAS tournament, as Jonas is one of Tetris' most successful DAS players.
+In 2024, the Classic Tetris World Championship was relocated from Portland, Oregon, to Pasadena, California.
+Portland Retro Gaming Expo, an annual event which had previously hosted the championship from 2012 to 2023, instead inaugurated a Classic Tetris tournament on September 28, 2024, dubbed "The Jonas Neubauer Cup" in his memory.
+In contrast to the CTWC's ruleset, the Cup is considered North America's premier DAS tournament, as Jonas was Tetris's most successful DAS player.
 The tournament was held a second time at PRGE in 2025.